Stu042/cy-plan/docs/classes.md

 ## Transient {#transient}
-A standard class, but instances of this can be injected directly into your classes.
+A standard class, but instances of this will be injected directly into your classes.
 Contains methods and properties.

 ```
 transient MyTransient {